vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 Supervising would make this pretty easy since it would just be a binary classification problem.
 We can use different algorithms to optimize the prediction.
 Our dataset is unbalanced, so the AUC might be a good metric to evaluate the model.
 The PRC AUC would also be a relevant metric.

-:py:func:`~verticapy.machine_learning.vertica.LogisticRegression` works well with monotonic relationships.
+:py:mod:`~verticapy.machine_learning.vertica.LogisticRegression` works well with monotonic relationships.
 Since we have a lot of independent features that correlate with the response, it should be a good first model to use.

 .. code-block:: python